-- (a) Charitable organizations must operate exclusively for one or more of the following purposes or functions: - (i) Religious; - (ii) Charitable; - (iii) Scientific; - (iv) Literary; - (v) Educational; - (vi) Testing for public safety; - (vii) Fostering national or international amateur sports competition, as long as no part of its activities involves providing athletic facilities or equipment; - (viii) Preventing cruelty to children or animals; or - (ix) Sponsoring a special event, meeting or other function in the State of Colorado by any veterans' organization registered under section 501(c)(19) of the Internal Revenue Code, so long as such event, meeting or function is not part of such organization's regular activities in the state. - (b) IRS 501(c)(3) Certificates.
+- (f) Scientific, as used in (2)(a)(iii) of this rule, includes carrying on of scientific research in the public interest.
+For research to be scientific, it must be carried on in furtherance of the scientific purpose. - (g) IRS 501(c)(3) Certificates.
 A charitable organization that holds a 501(c)(3) determination letter from the Internal Revenue Service is provisionally presumed to qualify as a charitable organization that is exempt from Colorado sales and use tax.
-However, the Department is not bound by an IRS determination of an organization's charitable status, and the Department may independently evaluate whether the entity qualifies as a charitable entity. - (c) Religious Organization.
-The IRS does not require religious organizations, such as churches or synagogues, to apply for a 501(c)(3) certificate in order to qualify as a tax-exempt charitable organization.
-In such cases, the Department will issue a sales tax exemption certificate to a religious charitable entity, even in absence of an 501(c)(3) certificate, if the organization has a religious purpose and meets the conditions set forth below.
-In lieu of the 501(c)(3) certificate, a religious organization shall provide to the Department a copy of its IRS No Record of Exempt Organization letter and Department Form DR 0716, "Statement of Nonprofit Church, Synagogue, or Organization".

-- (i) If the applicant is a religious organization that is an affiliate of a national organization that holds a Colorado exemption certificate, applicant may submit, in lieu of such a determination letter, documentation from the national organization demonstrating that applicant is an affiliate of such organization. - (d) Nonprofit Organizations.
+However, the Department is not bound by an IRS determination of an organization's charitable status, and the Department may independently evaluate whether the entity qualifies as a charitable entity. - (h) Religious Organization.
+The IRS does not require religious organizations to apply for a 501(c)(3) certificate in order to qualify as a tax-exempt charitable organization.
+In such cases, the Department will issue a sales tax exemption certificate to a religious charitable entity, even in the absence of an 501(c)(3) certificate, if the organization has a charitable purpose and meets the conditions set forth below.
+In lieu of the 501(c)(3) certificate, a religious organization shall provide to the Department a copy of its IRS No Record of Exempt Organization letter and Department Form DR 0716, "Statement of Nonprofit Church, Synagogue, or Organization". - (i) If the applicant is a religious organization that is an affiliate of a national organization that holds a Colorado exemption certificate, applicant may submit, in lieu of such a determination letter, documentation from the national organization demonstrating that applicant is an affiliate of such organization. - (i) Nonprofit Organizations.
 An organization that is a nonprofit or an organization that performs some charitable services or provides funding to a qualified charitable organization does not automatically qualify as a charitable organization for sales and use tax purposes.
 In order to qualify, the organization must be established and operated exclusively for one or more of the charitable purposes listed above.
 Examples of organizations that do not typically qualify as a charitable organization for purposes of this exemption are nonprofit country clubs, private clubs, employees or social clubs or organizations, nonprofit recreational organizations, lodges, patriotic organizations (veteran organizations have a limited exemption, discussed below), fraternities, sororities, professional and trade associations, civic organizations, labor unions, political organizations, and other nonprofit entities.